cybertraining-dsc/fa20-523-307/project/project.md

 ### 3.2 Stock Data

 Stock data has a unique set of challenges when it comes to cleaning.
 Unlike tweets, stock data is only available Monday through Friday and is not available for holidays that the market is closed.
 In order to have a complete dataset, several options are available.
 One option is to drop the tweets that fall on a weekend.
 This would not be useful since markets can react to news that happens on the weekend.
-Another option is to approximate the missing values in the stock data.
-This has not been conducted yet.
+Another option is that "if the NASDAQ value on a given day is x and the next available data point is y with n days missing in between, we approximate the missing data by estimating the first day after x to be (y+x)/2 and then following the same method recursively till all gaps are filled" [^1].

 ## 4. Methodology/Process